dpenebac/EmbeddedCli/README.md

-# µCLI
+# µRun

 ## Overview

-µCLI is a lightweight library designed to streamline the integration of a command-line interface (CLI) into embedded projects utilizing microcontrollers.
-The primary objective is to facilitate seamless communication between the microcontroller and an external PC through commonly available interfaces such as UART or Ethernet.
+µRun is a small tool that helps easily run functions in embedded projects with microcontrollers.
+It makes it simple to trigger specific actions from a computer, connecting to the microcontroller through common interfaces like UART or Ethernet.

 ## Background